-The Joint Bookrunners have been granted access to drafts of financial, tax and legal due diligence reports of the Target prepared by counsels to the Group, but has not engaged any external advisors to carry out any due diligence investigations and has not taken any steps to independently verify any of the information contained herein other than a customary due diligence call with management of the Issuer and a written confirmation of completeness.
-No representation or warranty (express or implied) is made as to, and no reliance should be placed on, any information, including projections, estimates, targets and opinions, contained herein, and no liability whatsoever is accepted as to any errors, omissions or misstatements contained herein, and, accordingly, none of the Issuer or the Joint Bookrunners nor any of their Representatives accepts any liability whatsoever arising directly or indirectly from the use of this document.
+The Joint Bookrunners have been granted access to drafts of financial, tax and legal due diligence reports of the Target prepared by counsels to the Group, but has not engaged any external advisors to carry out any due diligence investigations and has not taken any steps to independently verify any of the information contained herein other than a customary due diligence call with management of the Issuer.
+No representation or warranty (express or implied) is made as to, and no reliance should be placed on, any information, including projections, estimates, targets and opinions, contained herein, and no liability whatsoever is accepted as to any errors, omissions or misstatements contained herein, and, accordingly, none of the Issuer or the Joint Bookrunners nor any of their Representatives accepts any liability whatsoever arising directly from the use of this document.

 All information provided in this Presentation has been obtained from the Group or publicly available material.
 Although the Joint Bookrunners have endeavored to contribute towards giving a correct and complete picture of the Group and the Target, none of the Joint Bookrunners nor any of their parents or subsidiaries or any such company's directors, officers, employees, advisors or representatives (collectively the "Representatives") shall have any liability whatsoever arising directly or indirectly from the use of this Presentation.
-The Joint Bookrunners have been granted access to drafts of financial, tax and legal due diligence reports of the Target prepared by counsels to the Group, but have not engaged any external advisors to carry out any due diligence investigations and have not taken any steps to independently verify any of the information contained herein other than a customary management interview with the Issuer, and none of the Joint Bookrunners assume any responsibility for, and no warranty (expressly or implied) or representation is made as to, the accuracy, completeness or verification of the information contained in this Presentation.

-This Presentation is dated 21 September 2023.
+This Presentation is dated 12 October 2023.
 Neither the delivery of this Presentation nor any further discussions of the Group or the Joint Bookrunners with any of the recipients shall, under any circumstances, create any implication that there has been no change in the affairs of the Group or the Target since such date.
 The Group does not undertake any obligations to review or confirm, or to release publicly or otherwise to investors or any other person, any revisions to the information contained in this Presentation to reflect events that occur or circumstances that arise after the date of this Presentation.